Year 2 2024 - 2025

 Children will have regular Read Write Inc. sessions to continue to develop their reading skills and comprehension skills.
 If you would like to help your child to practise their phonic knowledge for reading at home, then follow the link www.ruthmiskin.com for more information.

-During Science this half term, we will be learning about plants.
+During Science this half term, we will be learning about animals, including humans.

 We will:

-During our geography sessions this half term, we are going to consider why we need to look after our local environment?
+During our geography sessions this half term, we are going to build on our knowledge of our locality from year 1 by learning about the United Kingdom.

 We will: